chris-kelly/web_isaac_gatley/README.md

 You can see the full website at <a href="https://isaacgatley.com">https://isaacgatley.com</a>, hosted on github pages.

 When the view port is in portrait, the mobile CSS3 is used.
-WHen it is in landscape, the desktop CSS3 is used.
+When it is in landscape, the desktop CSS3 is used.

 ## Mobile menu written from scratch in javascript:
 <img src="https://media.giphy.com/media/iGeaLeSYmq6EBm6PMc/giphy.gif"></img>